We include products we think can be useful for our readers. If you make a purchase through the links on this page, we may earn a small commission.

 Annual greenhouse gas emissions of apparel and footwear brands chart from Vogue Business

 Water is life.
-But in the case of fashion, tones of it are wasted if you think that a single pair of jeans takes around 1,800 gallons of water to be produced.
-What’s more, buying slow fashion not only saves water but it ensures cleaner water too - synthetics are responsible for the enormous amounts of microfibers that end up in the ocean every year.
+But in the case of fashion, tons of it are wasted if you think that a single pair of jeans takes around 1,800 gallons of water to be produced.
+What’s more, buying slow fashion not only saves water but ensures cleaner water too - synthetics are responsible for the enormous amounts of microfibers that end up in the ocean every year.

 By switching to more ethical and sustainable brands, you can be sure that your clothing was produced under fair working conditions.
 In a world where most garments are produced under poor health conditions, exhausting working hours, and constant pressure, choose which side are you on.